LucHermitte/lh-vim-lib/README.md

 ## Some other Vim Scripting libraries

-### The ones that seem to be still activelly maintainded
+### The ones that seem to be still activelly maintained
   * [ingo-library](http://www.vim.org/scripts/script.php?script_id=4433), by
     Ingo Karkat
   * [maktaba](https://github.com/google/vim-maktaba), by google